fusioncharts/dev_centre_docs/chart-guide/standard-charts/treemap.md

 * Set the value of the attribute `slicingMode` to the mode you want to use for the chart:

-    * `vertical`: In this mode all the nodes in the nth level are sliced vertically and the ones in the n+1 th level are sliced horizontally, beginning at level 1.
+    * `vertical`: In this mode, all the nodes in the nth level are sliced vertically, and the ones in the n+1 th level are sliced horizontally, beginning at level 1.

-    * `horizontal`: In this mode all the nodes in the nth level are sliced horizontally and the ones in the n+1 th level are sliced vertically, beginning at level 1.
+    * `horizontal`: In this mode, all the nodes in the nth level are sliced horizontally and the ones in the n+1 th level are sliced vertically, beginning at level 1.

     * `alternate`: In this mode, rectangles are sliced alternatively in the same level.